PenTest-duck/SBT-Hilltop-CTF/Password Cracking/Jumbled/README.md

 Example: rockme => fR0ckm37@
 ```

-Can you crack the hash?
+Can you crack the hash using rockyou.txt?

 Hint 1: